JotaPalma/logseq/pages/the true sense of learning.md

 being.
 — Jiddu Krishnamurti
 #+END_QUOTE
-## This relates to [[all new learning requires a foundation of prior knowledge]], as it’s knowledge that makes the basis for new learning, but knowledge shouldn’t be the main goal
+## This relates to [[all new learning requires a foundation of prior knowledge]], as it’s knowledge that makes the basis for new learning, but [[knowledge shouldn’t be the main goal]].
+It should be